 Did Axanar Productions attempt to settle the lawsuit when initially sued?

-Axanar Productions made a settlement offer to Paramount and CBS within 24 hours of the lawsuit being delivered to the production’s offices, but it was rejected without a counter proposal.
-Axanar Productions continued its efforts to try and resolve this case as soon and as efficiently as possible, and remains optimistic that there is a mutually beneficial solution for all parties here.
+Axanar Productions made a settlement offer to Paramount and CBS within 48 hours of the lawsuit being delivered to the production’s offices, but it was rejected without a counter proposal.
+Axanar Productions continued its efforts to try and resolve the case and a settlement was finally reached in February 2017.

 Why did CBS and Axanar settle the lawsuit?